Hotel owner fined for food hygiene offences

 A series of food hygiene offences has cost a food business operator over £9,700 after they were prosecuted by Powys County Council.

-Mr David Williams, who operates the New Inn Hotel in Llangynog, Powys appeared before Magistrates at Llandrindod Wells court on Wednesday, January 30 in a prosecution led by the council's Environmental Health team.
+Mr David Williams, who operates the New Inn Hotel in Llangynog, Powys appeared before Magistrates at Llandrindod Wells court on Wednesday, January 30.
+The prosecution was led by the council's Environmental Health team.

 Mr Williams pleaded guilty to seven food hygiene offences, which included: